networkit/networkit/Doc/www/datasets.rst

 Data sets
 =========

-On this page, we provide links to datasets which can be used with NetworKit.
+On this page, we provide links to data sets which can be used with NetworKit.

 - `10th DIMACS Implementation Challenge (2010-2012) <http://www.cc.gatech.edu/dimacs10/downloads.shtml>`_